 This is my personal getaway from the idle time caused by the Corona winter-lockdown 2020/21: a stereo reflex camera based on the Nikon EM.
 This budget SLR from the early 1980s is one of the most straightforward camera constructions ever made.
 It is concieved around two major centrepieces made by subcontractors: The Seiko MFC-E focal plane shutter unit and an integrated camera controlling circuit M51858 made by Toshiba.
 For the rest of the camera Nikon used extremely downsized standard technology but without any compromises in terms of rigidity.
 In contrast to low budget cameras made ten years later all parts are still made of metal and the film transport and cocking mechanism are bedded in ball bearings.

-With its aperture priority automatic exposure this camera makes possible to do stereo photography in a snapshot style.
+With its aperture priority automatic exposure this camera makes it possible to do stereo photography in a snapshot style.
 Aperture priority is just perfect for 3D shots since the aperture opening determins the depth of field.
 In three-dimensional photography you need to have control over the sharpness because everything you see in the picture has to be sharp.
 3D-photography is an emulation of our natural stereoscopic vision and since our eyes are virtually scanning the whole scope in front of us it would completely destroy our habitual way of viewing if parts of the image would not be in focus.
 So you want to preselect the opening of the diaphragm according to the necessary depth of field and the camera forms the shutter time accordingly.

-The Colardeau progression is the oldest solution for a film advancement in a stereo camera.
+The Colardeau progression is the oldest solution for a film advancement in a stereo camera based on 35-mm-cinema-film.
 It was invented by Louis Joseph Emmanuel Colardeau and Jules Richard in 1913 [US Patent No. 1,256,774, "Homeos"].
 Originally it was based on a transport of 8 sprocket holes that resulted in a picture width of 4 holes and gave upright frames of the usual cinematography format 18x24 mm.
 The stereo base was just 57 mm, though.
 By enlarging the transport to 10 sprocket holes in the 1930s and 50s the well known American format was established.
 The frame now grew to 23x24 mm and the base to 71,25 mm.
 All these Colardeau advancements are of the even type (in contrast to the uneven Richard and Belca progression).
 The space between the two film gates is just large enough to "park" two pictures inbetween them: the already exposed one from the left gate on the right "parking spot" and the piece of film that will be exposed at the next shot in the right gate on the left "parking spot".
-My invention was to enlarge the picture size slightly to 5 ⅓ sprocket holes that give a realy square format of 24x24 mm and a stereo base of 76 mm.
+My invention was to enlarge the picture size slightly to 5 ⅓ sprocket holes that give a true square format of 24x24 mm and a stereo base of 76 mm.